zvada/technology/docs/software/container-development-guide.md

 1. Get the sha256 repo digest of the image that the user has tested.
    All you need is the part that starts with `sha256:...` (aka the `<DIGEST>`).

-   A Kubernetes user can get the digest by from the "Image" and "Image ID" lines obtained by running:
+   A Kubernetes user can get the digest from the "Image ID" line obtained by running:

          kubectl describe pod <POD>

-   A Docker user can get the digest from running:
+   A Docker user can get the digest by running:

          docker image inspect <IMAGE NAME>:<TAG> | jq '.[0].Id'